-Note: We are now accepting applications for the Fall and Winter sessions
+Note: We are now accepting applications for Fall and Winter courses

-- Foreign candidates may be eligible to enter into the US under a B-1 or J-1 visa, or under the Visa Waiver Program (if applicable)
+- Foreign nationals eligible to enter into the U. S. under a B-1 or J-1 visa, or under the Visa Waiver Program (if applicable).

-- Successful completion of a background investigation beginning with a SF85, OF306 and program application
+- Successful cleared for federal work a background investigation beginning with forms SF85, OF306 and an application

 SUMMARY OF DUTIES

 As a Regional Security Studies Intern, you will be expected to support APCSS’ suite of on-island courses.
 Interns assist professors in seminars attended by U. S. and foreign military and civilian security practitioners.
 They take part in lesson planning, assist and participate in lectures and policy discussions, and join in on course social activities across the island.
 Beyond course support, interns perform research and develop projects in collaboration with APCSS faculty and staff departments, attend visits from U. S. officials and foreign dignitaries , explore historical and cultural venues on the island of Oahu and publish peer reviewed articles on the Center’s different social media websites.

 Internships have a minimum duration of 12 weeks, and interns are expected to work 20-40 hours per week and 40 hours per week during resident events.

 - Academic and professional goals relevant to international affairs, economics, or federal service